midoz82/task_fibonnaci/README.md

 # FastAPI

-the project is modified from https://github.com/tiangolo/fastapi
+the project is generated from https://github.com/tiangolo/fastapi

 ## Technologies
 - FastApi: choosed the fastapi to create a Performance solution and have Data Validation